-- 1. Attend a HASP meeting as a guest
+- Attend a monthly meeting

 Hope Academy of Senior Professionals is highly sensitive to the privacy interests of members and believes that the protection of those interests is one of its most significant responsibilities.
 We do not share member information with any outside groups.
 We publish only a member directory as a courtesy to our HASP members.
 We expect members to adhere to the same policy.
 If you have questions about this policy please direct them to the HASP director at 616.395.7919.

 Anderson-Werkman Center100 East 8th Street Suite 270Suite 150Holland, MI 49423

 Hope by the Numbers

 - 2020New Space